less-smog/ESP8266-AirQuality/README.md

 * sensor: Plantower PMS3003
 * sensor: Nova Fitness SDS011
 * sensor: Nova Fitness SDS021 (?)
+* feature: a 'hello' callback to indicate the node has been restarted
 * feature: detect other nodes on the network, and advertise via MDNS accordingly

 #### LICENSE